Environment and energy

 Environmental sustainability is recognised as one of Malawi's greatest challenges.

-According to a study published in 2011, Malawi is the world's ninth most vulnerable country to climate change.
+Malawi is reported to be in the top ten most climate-vulnerable countries in the world.
 This takes into account the risk of impacts, such as storms, floods, and droughts, and the social and financial ability of both communities and civil structures to cope.
 Add to this the overwhelming reliance on shrinking forests for cooking fuel, vehicle fuel shortages and land pressure, and the pressing need for solutions becomes even more critical.

 Scotland enjoys a strong international reputation for leadership in renewable energy, with some of the most advanced technology development and testing centres worldwide, as well as significant expertise in installing and supporting community energy initiatives on a sustainable basis.

 This broad range of expertise has developed within the public and private sectors, as well as in academia and civil society.
 Scotland's SE4ALL efforts sit within the wider context of the UK Government's significant support for the initiative, as led by the FCDO.
 The Scottish SE4ALL forum (co-chaired by Scottish Government and Scottish Renewables) was set up to co-ordinate these efforts of all the interested stakeholders (e.g. Scottish Government, Scotland Malawi Partnership (SMP), University of Strathclyde, Community Energy Scotland, SgurrEnergy).

 Given Scotland's longstanding and mutually-beneficial relationship with Malawi the forum has decided to focus their efforts 'To support increased access to sustainable energy in Malawi and other developing countries, in particular for rural off-grid communities, through sharing Scottish expertise and experience in the field of renewable energy.'

 In particular focusing on the following areas: